← Documentation

 Dark mode is handled via Figma variable modes.
 Any mode whose name ends in -dark (e.g. shadcn-dark) is emitted as a .dark { … } block.
 The plugin does this automatically — you don’t need to run it twice.

-Alpha colors work through the kit’s two-fill pattern (see the Alpha colors section below).
+Alpha colors work through the kit’s two-fill pattern (see the Alpha colors section on the Tips page).
 The plugin resolves alpha values through the alias chain, so as long as your layer uses the alpha variables the kit provides, the exported CSS matches shadcn’s conventions.

 • Bind layers to shadcn colors tokens wherever possible.
 If every component in your design references the semantic tokens (via aliases down the chain), the plugin produces output that drops straight into a shadcn/ui codebase with zero manual edits.